 James Sayles built a home on the current site of Sherman in 1819.
 However, the village wasn’t platted until 1858, after construction of the Springfield-to-Bloomington section of the Chicago & Alton Railroad, and it wasn’t incorporated as a village until 1959.

-Name: According to the village website, the four men who platted Sherman – Virgil Hickox, Cornelius Flagg, Joseph Ledlie and David Sherman – put their names in a hat, and Sherman’s name was drawn.
+Name: The four men who platted Sherman – Virgil Hickox, Cornelius Flagg, Joseph Ledlie and David Sherman – put their names in a hat, and Sherman’s name was drawn.

 Sherman (1812?-1871), a Massachusetts native, emigrated to Illinois in 1839 and arrived in the Springfield area in the 1840s.
 He was involved in the hemp industry and helped build the Illinois Central and Chicago & Alton railroads.
 Following his death of typhoid fever, his obituary said, “He was an energetic and thorough business man; in his social intercourse a true friend.”
 Sherman and his wife, Elizabeth, are buried in Oak Ridge Cemetery.